 For first-time homebuyers, the most likely financial combination is having the minimum income and minimum net worth.
 But for experienced homebuyers, having financial combinations 1-3 above is the optimal way to go.

 If you become very wealthy (over $10 million per person), you might be able to stretch the rules further if you want to buy a nicer house.
-But my guide really does suggest keeping your primary residence value to under 50% of your net worth, and ideally under 30% of your net worth, no matter how rich you get.
+But my guide really does suggest keeping your primary residence value to under 50% of your net worth.
+Ideally, keep it to under 30% of your net worth, no matter how rich you get.

 Once you become very wealthy, you tend to actually spend less of a percentage of your net worth on a primary residence.
 Most extremely wealthy people have the lion’s share of their net worth in businesses or investments.